 For shipping address within continental US, you can find the shipping options and respective costs by entering your shipping information from our online order page.
 For shipment to Hawaii, Alaska, or international, please contact us for the shipping cost inquiry.

 We use FedEx Ground for most items.
 For smaller size items and book, we use USPS.

 If you would like to request expedited shipping, please contact us directly before placing an order.
 Then, we will give you a shipping charge estimate.

 We accept credit card and PayPal payment methods for online order.
-For credit card payment, we accept Visa and MasterCard only.
+For credit card payment, we accept Amex, Visa and Mastercard only.
 Your credit card information is protected with a secure SSL Certificate that encrypts all of your transactions through our site with industry-standard secure sockets layer (SSL) technology.
 If the online store accepts credit cards; rest assured that both your credit card information and personal information are protected.

 Your privacy is very important to us.
 We will never attempt to share your personal identifiable information collected at this website with any third party by us without your permission.

 We ship both United States and International, and you can order from our website for international destinations, too.
 If items are in-stock, your order will normally ship within 5 business days from the date of your order

 Your order is shipped from Los Angeles, California (USA)

 For the minimum cooking amount for different sizes of Kamado-san, please see Kamado-san cooking chart linked here.